hyosung11/Launch-School/Courses/JS101/Lesson-2-Small-Programs/notes.md

 ### When to Use Guard Clauses

-Guard clauses are best used when a f*unction can't trust that its arguments are valid*.
+Guard clauses are best used when a *function can't trust that its arguments are valid*.
 Invalid arguments can have incorrect types, structures, values, or properties.
 Usually, though, your program should be able to trust itself to do the right thing; you should be able to trust that it always calls its methods with valid values.
 For example, if you can trust that your program always calls `lowerInitial` with a non-empty String, you don't need the guard clause.

 ### Detecting Edge Cases